KeksBombe/jellyfin-plugin-auto-collections-dev/README.md

 ### What This Enhanced Version Does

 This fork extends the original functionality with:
+- **Two Collection Modes**:
+  - **Simple Collections**: Quick setup with single-criterion filtering
+  - **Advanced Collections**: Complex filtering with boolean logic expressions
-- **Multiple Matching Methods**: Match content by Title, Studio, Genre, Actor, or Director
+- **Multiple Matching Methods**: Match content by Title, Studio, Genre, Actor, Director, Tags, and more
 - **Media Type Filtering**: Filter collections to include only movies, only TV shows, or both
 - **Advanced Expression Support**: Create complex collections using boolean expressions (AND, OR, NOT)
+- **Enhanced Filtering Options**:
+  - Filter by content metadata (title, genre, studio, actor, director, tags)
-- **Enhanced Filtering**: Filter by tags, parental ratings, community ratings, critics ratings, and production locations
+  - Filter by ratings (parental ratings, community ratings, critics ratings)
+  - Filter by production locations/countries

+- **Boolean Logic**: Combine multiple criteria with AND, OR, NOT operators and parentheses grouping
 - **Import/Export**: Easily backup and restore your collection configurations as JSON
-- **Flexible Matching**: More options to create diverse and useful collections
-- **Extensible Code**: Structured for easy addition of future matching types
+- **Case Sensitivity Control**: Choose whether matches should be case-sensitive or not
+- **Scheduled Synchronization**: Collections automatically update on a schedule

 ## Examples of What You Can Do